Quantum hedging in two-round prover-verifier interactions: Hedging to win out of parallel repetitions of a game

-\begin{corollary} Perfect hedging occurs for the largest range, $\theta$, when Alice initially prepares a maximally entangled state. \end{corollary} \begin{proof} The proof for the corollary follows from directly maximizing $\theta_2-\theta_1$ over all $\alpha$
+\begin{corollary} For a fixed $n$, perfect hedging occurs for the largest range of $\theta$ angles when Alice initially prepares a maximally entangled state (that is, when $\alpha=\frac{1}{\sqrt{2}}$). \end{corollary}

-by taking the derivate with respect to $\alpha$, and observing that the maximum occurs for all $n$ at $\alpha=1/\sqrt{2}$, or, equivalently, when the state is maximally entangled. \end{proof}
+The proof for the corollary follows from directly maximizing $\gamma_{n,\alpha} - \theta_{n,\alpha}$ over all $\alpha$, by taking derivatives with respect to $\alpha$.
+This corollary tells us then that an assumption that the initial state is maximally entangled represents an extremal case in our quantum hedging context.
+One might be able to use when trying to generalize our results, as we will further discuss in Section \ref{sec:discussion}.

-We elaborate over an optimal choice for Bob of the channel $\Phi$ that he applies to the part of the state he receives from Alice in the following lemmas: \begin{lemma} For angles $\theta_1$ and $\theta_2$ as defined in Theorem \ref{thm:AngleThm}, Bob's strategies for winning 1 out of $n$ games can be defined as $\Phi_1$ and $\Phi_2$ corresponding to unitary operations:
+In the following lemmas, we define an optimal choice for Bob of the channel $\Phi$ that he applies to the part of the state he receives from Alice: \begin{lemma} Let $n \geq 2$ be a positive integer, let $\alpha \in (0,1]$, let $\theta_{n,\alpha}$ and $\gamma_{n,\alpha}$ be angles defined as in Theorem~\ref{thm:AngleThm}, and let